 Lydia Sweatt is a writer, bookworm, and bass guitar enthusiast.
 When she goes outside, a bicycle goes with her.

-12 YouTube Myths That Distract You from Getting More Views
+12 YouTube Myths that Distract You from Getting More Views

 There are plenty of myths about YouTube, especially those that have to do with growing a channel.
 Some people believe they need expensive equipment to start recording videos.
 Others think it’s impossible to make money with a small YouTube channel.